 By combining observations of past global warming and how much heat and carbon is being captured and taken in by the ocean, Mauritsen and his co-author, Robert Pincus, found that even though CO2 has an incredibly long lifetime in the atmosphere, the ocean’s absorption capacity may reduce estimates of global warming by 0.2 degrees Celsius.

-Based on their research, they concluded that we can expect warming of 1.3 Celsius by 2100, and the estimate including the ocean factor is 1.1 degrees Celsius (still nearly 2 degrees Fahrenheit).
+Based on their research, they concluded that we can expect a warming of 1.3 Celsius by 2100, and the estimate including the ocean factor is 1.1 degrees Celsius (still nearly 2 degrees Fahrenheit).

 “What the study is not concerned with is how future emissions might develop,” Mauritsen said.
 “This is a societal problem where we as physical scientists have fairly little to add.
 These future emissions will, however, add warming on top of the already committed warming and so our study can act as a baseline for estimating how far we are from reaching various temperature targets.”